Animation is expensive. Really

 taken Up to Eleven

-, rather than accidental off model.
+, as opposed to accidental off model.

 See also Uncanny Valley

-.
+animation.
 Contrast Animation Bump

 , Studio DEEN